 Join me to explore Cuban culture, history, religion, food, and music, and to get to know the kind, generous, and endlessly optimistic Cuban people.
 I offer two distinct trips to Cuba, detailed below.
 Both tours are fast-paced, action-packed trips, geared at curious travelers that enjoy non-traditional, off-the-beaten-path, local travel experiences.
 They are perfect for travelers who avoid run-of-the-mill big bus tours and who like to engage with locals and see and do a bit of everything.
 Click on each tour for more details.

 During this 11-day off-the-beaten-path group tour, you’ll get to do a bit of everything: cycling, hiking, historic walking tours, and roundtable discussions with small business owners.
-You’ll visit tobacco farms, museums, old palaces, beaches, nightclubs, art galleries, former sugar plantations, and non-touristy areas that few travelers ever see.
+You’ll visit tobacco farms, museums, old palaces, art galleries, former sugar plantations, and non-touristy areas that few travelers ever see.
 You’ll soak up tons of culture through private tours and one-on-one engagement with local journalists, artists, and personal friends of mine in Havana, Vinales, Trinidad, and Cienfuegos, who offer a fresh perspective on life in Cuba.

 On this one-of-a-kind 7-day photo tour of Cuba, you’ll learn about the island’s culture, history, art, music, & architecture, all through a camera lens.
 Professional Cuban photographers will share tips to improve your own photography and will capture photos of you in both classic and largely unknown locations in Havana, Trinidad, and Cienfuegos.
 You’ll see a side of Cuba that few tourists encounter and create meaningful connections with locals and fellow travelers, all while capturing once-in-a-lifetime pictures.